TheodoreWolf/TheodoreWolf.github.io/_pages/maths.md

 \end{align*}\\
 $$

-We can now swap to polar coordinates by using well known identities.
+We can now swap to polar coordinates by using well-known identities.

 $$
   \begin{align*}